 Her recent solo exhibition, Mishearings, was a series of multisensory installations that drew both on her own studies of sound and taste and the current psychological research into crossmodal correspondences that have shown that the senses can have a powerful influence over each other.
-In this, the sensorial and conceptual elements of the works were achieved by the interaction of sound with different sensory stimuli, which when combined, altered or intensified the audience’s perceptions.
+In this, the sensorial and conceptual elements of the works were achieved by the interaction of sound with different sensory stimuli, which when combined, altered or intensified participants’ perceptions.

-Burzynska’s live performances include major festivals, such as the London Musicians Collective’s annual Festival of Experimental Music in the UK to New Zealand’s Lines of Flight Festival.
-Recent album releases include Avast!
-(CD) on Belgium’s music label, Entr’acte and Alone with the black spirits (Vinyl and mp3) on Rail Cables 2016.
+Jo performs regularly both in Australasia and internationally, often mixing her own field recordings live to create dense and visceral soundscapes.
+She has played alongside artists such as Chris Watson, Merzbow and Daniel Menche and presented her work at festivals such as London Musicians Collective’s annual Festival of Experimental Music in the UK to New Zealand’s Lines of Flight Festival.
+She has also had her music released, which includes the solo album Avast!
+(CD) on Belgium’s Entr’acte and Alone with the Black Spirits (Vinyl and mp3) on the UK’s Rail Cables label.

-She is one of the founders and a curator of The Auricle Sonic Arts Gallery in Christchurch, New Zealand, the South Island’s only sonic arts gallery and public multichannel performance space.
+She was one of the founders and a curator of The Auricle Sonic Arts Gallery in Christchurch, New Zealand, the South Island’s only sonic arts gallery and public multichannel performance space.
 This included the world’s first dedicated wine and sound bar where she curated an “oenosthetic” wine list, in which wines were matched to the current exhibition and the music playing in the space.